NORVIControllers/NORVI-X/NORVI X-R8/README.md

 - The controller is powered correctly
 - Required signals are connected
 - Any required configuration is completed

+Example:

+**Power Supply:** 24V DC

 ---